 Eastside Fire & Rescue is a partnership of three cities and two fire districts in east King County.
 Each city and fire district fund emergency services separately and contribute revenue to the partnership.

 We will continue to report back on how your tax dollars are used to save lives and property.
 Thank you again for your support of emergency services.
 It is an honor to serve you and your family.

 Gloria Hatcher-Mays, Chair

 King County Fire District 10 funds emergency services through a fire levy capped at $1 per $1,000 of assessed property value and a voter-approved fire benefit charge.
 The fire levy is based on the assessed value of a property.
 The fire benefit charge is based on a structure’s size and use.
 It takes into consideration that those who benefit more from fire protection services (such as large, high fire-risk structures) should pay more than smaller ones (such as single-family homes).

 The fire benefit charge is set annually at a public hearing with your elected Board of Fire Commissioners, and covers operation costs above what the fire levy funds.
-Operating efficiencies and cost savings from the Eastside Fire & Rescue partnership have allowed the fire benefit charge to be lowered from an average $0.68 in 2017 to $0.29 per $1,000 of assessed property value in 2021.
+As costs continue to rise, your Board of Fire Commissioners is pleased that we continue to realize operating efficiencies and cost savings from our partnership with Eastside Fire & Rescue.

 We appreciate you taking time to learn about this important revenue source that helps us save lives and property.
 More information about the fire benefit charge can be found in the Frequently Asked Questions.
-If you have additional questions, please contact Scott Faires, Budget Finance Analyst at email@example.com.
+If you have additional questions, please contact our Finance Division at email@example.com.